OrbitalJin/michi/README.md

 - Bangs: Create, list, and delete bangs to quickly access frequently used search queries.
 - Local & Private: Your configurations are stored locally in a SQLite database, never leaving your machine.
 - Blazing Fast: Runs as a tiny background service, providing instant redirects without any network latency or browser pop-up blockers.
-- Cross-Platform: Built with Go, available for Linux, macOS, and Windows.
+- Cross-Platform: Built with Go, available for Linux, macOS (soon).

 ## Get Started